 Vitamins and other herbal supplements get lots of attention as possible cures or ways to prevent cognitive decline.
 But are supplements really helpful in people who are not deficient in certain vitamins?
 Researchers have studied whether antioxidants, like vitamin E, are able to slow the progression of Alzheimer's disease.
 The results have not clearly shown that they are of any benefit.
 Ginkgo biloba has also gotten a lot of attention as researchers try to find out if this herb has any effect on age-related mental decline.
 As with vitamin E, the there has been no proven benefit for Gingko in studies.
 Nor has there been any benefit on cognitive performance found in people taking fish oil supplements.

 If you are considering herbs and supplements, talk to your doctor first.
 There may be safety issues related to other conditions that you have and other medications that you are taking.

 A nutritious, low-fat diet may protect against cognitive decline by providing necessary nutrients and reducing the risk of diseases that contribute to cognitive decline, such as high blood pressure, type 2 diabetes, high cholesterol, and atherosclerosis.

 Sleep disorders and sleep disruption are common in older people.
-These may adversely affect cognitive function, particularly memory and learning.
+These may affect cognitive function, particularly memory and learning.
 Daytime sleepiness, which may be a symptom of a sleep disorder, has been associated with an increased risk for dementia.
 Older adults may benefit from good sleep strategies, such as going to bed and waking up at the same time each day.